sonatype-nexus-community/iq-fortify-parser/README.md

 # Sonatype IQ Fortify SSC Integration
 This project has been recently updated to include all of the components needed for the integration into one project space.
+The iq-fortify-ssc-integration project has been moved into here.
+This new multi-module structure will streamline our release and build processes.

 ## This plugin imports IQ Server application scan results and imports them into Fortify Software Security Center